kevbuh/froog/DOCS.md

 So there are two quick examples to get you up and running.
 You might have noticed some operations like `reshape` and were wondering what else you can do with `froog`.
 We have many more operations that you can apply on tensors:

-# Tensors

-Tensors are the fundamental datatype in froog, and one of the two main classes.

 - `def __init__(self, data)`:

   - Tensor takes in one param, which is the data.
 Since `froog` has a NumPy backend, the input data into tensors has to be a NumPy array.